freerange/site/soups/blog/kalv-goes-west.snip.markdown

 It's been quiet here on the blog, which means that we're busy, for better or for worse.
 Regardless, it would be remiss not to take note of a small amount of shuffling on the deck of the Good Ship [Go Free Range](/).

-Our colleague and friend <%= l('kalvir-sandhu', 'Kalv') %> is leaving us.
+Our colleague and friend [Kalv](/kalvir-sandhu) is leaving us.
 In September he'll be emigrating to the fresh, untilled soils of British Columbia.

 Kalv has been a key member of our company right from the start.
 We're going to miss his business acumen and his drive & determination.
 His user-driven focus has been invaluable in a company composed entirely of technical people.
 We've learned a lot from him, and our loss is now Canada's gain.